Can Pain Cause High Blood Pressure? What the Latest Research Shows

 If you find yourself dealing with chronic pain, finding lasting relief can reduce your likelihood of developing high blood pressure.
 We can help!

 At Advanced Sports & Spine, we offer the best pain management in Charlotte and Fort Mill with the help of advanced technology and pain therapies.
 Whether you suffer from general arthritis symptoms, chronic back pain, joint pain, or head pain, you’re in the best hands for pain management treatment.
-Dr. Usman Ahmad and his caring staff will identify the source of your pain and develop the best treatment plan and procedures to eliminate or reduce it.
+Dr. Usman Ahmad, DO and his caring staff will identify the source of your pain and develop the best treatment plan and procedures to eliminate or reduce it.